Top 20 questions about your 2016 tax return

 Can I receive free help with my tax return?

-If your income is around $50,000 or less for the financial year, you might be eligible for the Tax Help program, where a trained volunteer will help you with completing your tax return.
+If your income is around $50,000 or less for the financial year, you might be eligible for the ATO’s Tax Help program, where a trained volunteer will help you complete your tax return.
 Call 13 28 61 to find out more.
 Otherwise, tax accountant fees are always deductible too.

 Is there free help for businesses to lodge a tax return?

 Australian business owners can get free tax support for help with managing their taxes.
-You can get free support over the phone by calling 13 28 61.
+You can get free support over the phone by calling the ATO on 13 28 61.

 How can I lodge a Family Tax Benefit claim?